 (Emphasis added).
-Although the Notice directed class members to identify component parts and Settling Defendants, it is beyond dispute that the Court received objections lacking this information.
+Although the Notice directed class members to identify component

 The Court finds that the Notice satisfied Rule 23(e)(1), in that it informed the class members of the nature of the pending actions, the terms of the settlement, and how to proceed to get more information.
 The Notice explained how to object to the settlement and how to request exclusion.
 It informed members of their right to attend the hearing.
 After careful review, the Court finds that the Notice was the best notice practicable, given the circumstances of this case in that it was "reasonably calculated" to inform Class Members of the existence of the action and how to raise any objections to the settlements.
 UAW v General Motors Corp., 479 F.3d 615, 629 (6th Cir.
 2007).
 To the extent Objectors assert the notice was inadequate because it was not published in the local press, the Court disagrees.
 Class members are from thirty states and the District of Columbia.
 National publications were used.